akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 For days, the courtyards were a chaos of iron‑shod hooves and the rhythmic *thud‑clack* of heavy supply wains being loaded with silver plate, tapestries, and armour.
 Henry moved with a sudden, sharp gravity, surrounded by a phalanx of mail‑clad knights whose presence made the stone corridors feel narrow and dangerous.

+The King was like a sun around which everything orbited; as he moved toward the coast, the court's mood changed.

 Beatrice watched from the high gallery, but she felt miles away.
 The social distance was a physical weight.
-The King was a sun around which everything orbited; as he moved toward the coast, the light changed.
+She had not thought she would miss the noise, but she did.
+Silence, she learned, was not peace.
+It was waiting.

 Lady Margaret, usually a pillar of exacting instruction, became impossible to find.
 She spent her hours huddled in low‑voiced conferences with the Queen’s clerks, her brow furrowed over parchment tallies and wax seals.
 When she attended Beatrice, her eyes didn’t seem to see a ward to care for, but only another mouth to feed in a fortress that was about to become a lonely island.

+Queen Matilda’s beloved music changed too.
+Now, when music came at all, it was quieter – a single harp in the corner during meals, a recorder at Mass, nothing more.
+The silence between courses was longer.

-Even the Queen, Matilda, seemed to retract.
+Even the Queen herself seemed to retract.
 She was no longer the gracious hostess of the feast; she was the **Regent**.
 She sat in the solar, shrouded by the scratch of quills and the smell of hot sealing wax, her face a mask of statecraft.
 Beatrice was no longer a pupil to be moulded; she was a piece of furniture in a room where the men were leaving to go to war.

 ---

 ### Busywork of the Discarded

-As the final horn sounded from the outer gate, signalling the King’s last troop had cleared the walls, the silence that fell over Westminster was deafening.
-The King's men were gone.
+As the final horn blast sounded from the outer gate, signalling the King’s last troop had cleared the walls, the silence that fell over Westminster was deafening.
+The King’s men were gone.
 The Queen was now the Law.
 And Beatrice was just a girl with a handful of wool and a very long memory.

 To keep the rising panic of the “Breton dowry” whispers at bay, Beatrice made herself small and relentlessly busy with the winding of the winter wool.